cl4es/cl4es.github.io/_posts/2019-05-14-String-Concat-Redux.md

 ### Show you some outrageous numbers

-I mentioned above that there are theoretically up to 320 000 shapes needed to implement all concatenation expressions of four arguments mixed with zero to five constants.
+I mentioned above that there are theoretically up to 320000 shapes needed to implement all concatenation expressions of four arguments mixed with zero to five constants.
 Let's see how we fare in practice on something as outrageously synthetic like that.

-This little [code generator] generates a program enumerating them all, and we get some pretty interesting results:
+So I wrote a little program to generate a program that enumerates them all, and we get some pretty interesting results:

 ```
 JDK   #classes   Time
-8     0           ~3.6s
+8     -           ~3.6s
 11    39394      ~19.5s
 12    27212      ~18.5s
 13*   3174       ~15.6s
 ```

-(The application generates 10000 inner holder classes, the #classes listed is the difference in loaded classes between running the code built with JDK 8 and built with JDK 9 for the given JDK)
+(#classes is the difference in loaded classes between running the code built with JDK 8 and built with JDK 9 for the given JDK)

-It appears we are far from needing one class per "shape" in JDK 9 through 11: Under the hood, the `BoundMethodHandle` implementation is pretty good at splitting apart heavy expression trees, which makes reasoning about theoretical bounds of the needed number of generated `LambdaForm`:s and `Species` classes hard in practice.
+It appears we are far from needing one class per "shape" at this scale in JDK 11: Under the hood, the method handle implementation is pretty good at splitting apart heavy expression trees into shareable sub-expressions, which makes reasoning about theoretical bounds of the needed number of generated classes (such as `LambdaForm`:s and `Species` classes) hard in practice.

 But we really do massively reduce the number of classes needed in JDK 12, and spectacularly so in the latest builds.
 The bootstrap time _is_ falling off, too, but maybe not as quickly as I'd have expected on this synthetic test (compared to the outcome in other tests).

-So there's more work to be done here, for sure, but I guess we should focus on improvements that also help in more realistic cases.
+So there's more work to be done here, for sure, but I guess I should keep in mind to focus on improvements that also help in more realistic cases.